akeneo/pim-docs/reference/api/index.rst

 Currently, only Product, Category, Family, Attribute and Attribute Option entities are covered by the API.

 .. warning::
-    As these APIs are mainly designed to be used by connectors, Enterprise Edition permissions are not managed.
+    As these APIs are mainly designed to be used by connectors, Enterprise Edition permissions are not enforced for now, the same way there are not enforced in the connectors themselves.

 Security
 --------